pratikmundokar/pratikmundokar/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate on any Project
-- ⚡ Fun fact: I love to Run, Swim, play Cricket
+- ⚡ Fun fact: I love to run, swim, play Cricket

 ### Connect with me: